Post-Workout Recovery Routine: A Step-by-Step Guide Using Massage Guns and Foam Rollers

 How often should I replace my foam roller?
 For daily users, every 18-24 months.
 Look for visible compression or surface wear.
 High-density rollers like the LuxFit Premium tend to last the longest in my experience.

 Is an expensive massage gun worth it over a budget one?
 For most people, no. The TOLOCO at $39.99 does 85% of what a Theragun does.
-Pros and people with chronic issues benefit from premium models, casual users don't.
+Pros and people with chronic issues benefit , casual users don't.

 Can foam rolling replace stretching?
 No, but it makes stretching more effective.
 Use both.